 The divisional administration has selected 10 Sarpanchs from each district, who would meet Prime Minister.“We will meet Narendra Modi at 3 pm.
 We will raise the issue about empowerment of Panchayats.
 We will also ask him to release the payments for pending NREGA works,” a Sarpanch from south Kashmir, who will also be part of the delegation, told The Kashmir Monitor.

+President of All Jammu and Kashmir Panchayat Conference, Shafiq Mir, said that Sarpanches would ask PM to restore peace in the state.
 “Sarpanches have been invited at official level but not at organizational level.
 We want that peace shall return to the Valley,” Mir said.
 “There are various issues which the Panchayats are facing and have already been raised with the Prime Minister,” he added.

 The elections were conducted for 4483 Panchayats with a Sarpanch for each Panchayat Halqa and 35029 Panchs in the state.